alukosdev/ccsp/guidance/enisa-cloud-computing.md

 ### Risk Categories

 !!!
-Risks bolded below indicate the *top eight security risks* based on likelihood and impact.
-The risks listed above do not follow a specific order of criticality; they are just eight of the most important cloud computing specific risks identified during the assessment.
+Risks **bolded** below indicate the *top eight security risks* based on likelihood and impact.
+These risks do not follow a specific order of criticality; they are just eight of the most important cloud computing specific risks identified during the assessment.
 !!!

 ==- Policy and organizational risks